Hubert Baniecki

 h.baniecki (at) uw.edu.pl

 I am a 3rd year PhD student in Computer Science at the University of Warsaw advised by Przemyslaw Biecek.
-In spring 2024, I was a visiting researcher at LMU Munich hosted by Bernd Bischl and Giuseppe Casalicchio.
+During PhD, I was a visiting researcher at LMU Munich hosted by Bernd Bischl (2024) and Eyke Hüllermeier (2025).
 Prior, I completed a Master’s degree in Data Science at Warsaw University of Technology.

 My main research interests are machine learning interpretability & explainable AI, with a particular emphasis on efficient explanation estimation and the robustness of post-hoc explanations to adversarial attacks.
 I also care about human-model interaction with applications in medicine, and support the development of several open-source Python & R packages for building predictive models responsibly.